8.2.1.1. Minimal socket implementation

 This is a static implementation.
 In a real-world project, retrieve the actual MTU dynamically using getsockopt().

-The anj_udp_get_state function allows Anjay Lite to retrieve the current connection status of the context.
+The anj_udp_get_state function lets Anjay Lite retrieve the current connection status of the context.

 int anj_udp_get_state(anj_net_ctx_t *ctx_, anj_net_socket_state_t *out_value) {